kagisearch/kagi-docs/docs/orion/faq/faq.md

 ## How do I change the app icon?

 There are two possible ways.
 For a quick and easy solution using Finder:
+1. Make sure default (1st) icon is selected in Preferences->Appearance
-1. Find and select Orion in Finder
+2. Find and select Orion in Finder
-2. From Finder's app menu, select File -> Get Info
+3. From Finder's app menu, select File -> Get Info
-3. From the icon that appears at the top next to Orion's name, either drag & drop your new icon, or select it and paste your new icon from the clipboard
+4. From the icon that appears at the top next to Orion's name, either drag & drop your new icon, or select it and paste your new icon from the clipboard

 To revert back to the original icon, select and press delete on the icon.